tjmahr/tjmahr.github.io/_posts/2022-05-24-summoning-salt-plot.md

 <img src="/figs/2022-05-24-summoning-salt-plot/plot-oops-1.png" title="A step plot with one line per player.
 It is not what we want." alt="A step plot with one line per player.
 It is not what we want." width="80%" style="display: block; margin: auto;" />

 Oops!
-It assumed that we wanted to connected the dots separate for each color.
-We set the `group` aesthetic to a constant value so there is only one line drawn.
+It assumed that we wanted to connected the dots separately for each color.
+We have to set the `group` aesthetic to a constant value so there is only one line drawn.

 ```r